kostja89/WKS-3D/X-UltraLite/README.md

 The centering lugs must be removed from the XY joints.
 Here you can download the correct STL files.

-[SirRenix](https://github.com/SirRenix) has designed Hexnut Inserts to have an easy mounting to the XY Joints
+[SirRenix](https://github.com/SirRenix) has designed Hexnut Inserts to allow easier mounting to the XY Joints.

 # V0.1
 ![Here](V0.1/VORON_V0.1_XY_Joints_Mod_X-Beam-2.PNG)